I am the proud owner of a violet goby and I love giving tips on how to care for them.

-A Violet Goby, or Gobioides broussonnetii, is sometimes called the Dragon Goby or erroneously called Dragonfish (the name of the Arowana among other fish).
-It prefers brackish water and is native to the swamp waters around Florida, and the Gulf of Mexico.
+A violet goby, or Gobioides broussonnetii, is sometimes called the dragon goby or erroneously called a dragonfish (the name of the arowana, among other fish).
+It prefers brackish water and is native to the swamp waters around Florida and the Gulf of Mexico.

 Dragonfish are carnivores and mistakenly labeled as aggressive fish.
 But, ironically, these fish are the ones that get bullied.
 They are not aggressive at all, preferring to hide in the sand, behind rocks, and under plants.